 Day surgery will be required for treatment involving the collection of eggs and transfer of embryos.
-Although the procedures take only hours and don’t require an overnight stay in hospital, you will need to be admitted into a hospital or facility to undergo treatment.
+Although the procedures take only hours and don’t require an overnight stay in the hospital, you’ll need to be admitted into a hospital or facility to undergo treatment.

 Assisted reproductive services generally require medications as part of treatment.
-Depending on the drugs required, some of these costs may be covered by Medicare and some may be covered by your health fund.
-You should contact your health fund to find out what benefits you are eligible for under your policy.
+Depending on the drugs required, some of these costs may be covered by Medicare and some may be covered by your health fund (i.e. non-PBS-listed medications).
+An extras policy may cover these costs.

 Some health funds might not cover a prescribed medication if it’s underneath the PBS co-payment price – whether or not it’s listed on the PBS.